What is The IC Citizen?

 The IC Citizen first appeared in Martin’s blog ‘The great internal communication awards overload‘.

 “The IC Citizen invests in their own development and in the development of others, to give something back to the internal communications community.
 IC citizenship has the potential to bind us together as a powerful collective to drive the evolution of our profession towards the strategic management function it needs to become.
-Any internal communicator can be – The IC Citizen”Martin Flegg, Director of ggelf IC and creator of The IC Citizen
+Any internal communicator can be – The IC Citizen”Martin Flegg, Founder of ggelf IC and creator of The IC Citizen

 IC Citizen role models